• Skip to primary navigation

 Write something short and sweet that summarizes everything you have said.
 This will help make your message clear and make sure it sticks in the reader’s head.

-An Example of a good Erasmus Motivation Letter
+An Example of a Good Erasmus Motivation Letter

 You can find many examples of cover letters on the Internet, such as the following: